RobDWaller/robdwaller.github.io/_posts/2018-02-07-security-principles-json-web-tokens.md

 ## 3. Understand the threat

-What is important is to first understand the likely security threat you face.
+When building your wall it is important to understand the likely security threat you face.
 Security threats can be broken down into four basic groups:

 - **1. Kiddy Scripters and Automated Threats:** See most WordPress / Joomla hacks.
 - **2. Skilled Hackers and Hacker Organisations:** Anonymous, LulzSec